 - What are the two types of Commercial General Liability (CGL) forms and what is the difference between them?

 - What are the two major sublines of the CGL and give examples of each.

 - Contractual liability is generally excluded from the CGL, however there is coverage for 6 insured contracts.
 Name them.
 (Hint: LEASE-T)

 - Discuss Coverage B Personal and Advertising Injury Liability

 - Discuss Coverage C Medical Payments

 - Describe Supplementary Payments and coverages to which they apply.

 - Who is an insured under a CGL?
 (Review chart in Chapter 7)

 - What are the six Limits of Insurance for the CGL policy?

 - Review these important definitions:

-- \circ Advertisement
+- Advertisement

 - o Auto

-- $\circ\,$ Bodily injury
+- Bodily injury

-- $\circ\,$ Coverage territory
+- Coverage territory

 - o Employee

-- $\circ\,$ Executive officer
+- o Executive officer

-- Impaired property
+- o Impaired property

-- Insured Contract
+- o Insured Contract

-- $\circ\,$ Loading or unloading
+- o Loading or unloading

-- \circ Mobile equipment
+- o Mobile equipment

-- \circ Occurrence
+- Occurrence

-- $\,\circ\,$ Personal and advertising injury
+- Personal and advertising injury

-- Products and completed operations hazard
+- o Products and completed operations hazard

-- \circ Property damage
+- Property damage

-- Temporary worker
+- o Temporary worker

 - Volunteer worker

-- \circ Your product
+- Your product

-- Your work
+- o Your work

 - Identify and define the following features of a claims made policy:

-- \circ Trigger
+- o Trigger

-- $\circ\,$ Retroactive date
+- o Retroactive date

 - Extended reporting periods

-- Basic extended reporting period
+- o Basic extended reporting period

-- \circ Supplemental extended reporting period
+- Supplemental extended reporting period